helixhorned/rM-rcu-docker/README.md

 * A supported combination of OS and processor architecture <sup>**[1]**</sup>
 * Docker
-* The source archive for a supported RCU release
+* The source archive of a supported RCU release
-* sufficient disk space for the created Docker image (order of magnitude: 1 GB)
+* Sufficient disk space for the created Docker image (order of magnitude: 1 GB)

 <sup>**[1]**</sup> <small>The `Dockerfile` itself is based on an Ubuntu image.
 In theory,
 this allows to create images based on it on any processor architecture for which there is an